serverlesspub/imagemagick-aws-lambda-2/README-SAR.md

 Static build of ImageMagick for Amazon Linux 2, packaged as a Lambda layer.
-Bundles ImageMagick 7.0.8-45, including convert, mogrify and identify tools and support for jpeg, gif, png, tiff and webm formats.
+Bundles ImageMagick 7.0.8-45, including convert, mogrify and identify tools and support for jpeg, gif, png, tiff and webm formats and freetype font engine.

 This application provides a single output, `LayerVersion`, which points to a Lambda Layer ARN you can use with Lambda runtimes based on Amazon Linux 2 (such